mmartinortiz/pico-speed-wheel/README.md

 ## The code

-For the software development I decided to go with VS Code and the [Circuit Python extension](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) that simplyfies the process of deploying [Circuit Python](https://circuitpython.readthedocs.io/en/latest/docs/index.html) into the [Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/).
+For the software development I decided to go with VS Code and the [Circuit Python extension](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) that simplifies the process of deploying [Circuit Python](https://circuitpython.readthedocs.io/en/latest/docs/index.html) into the [Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/).
 The setup is simple: USB cable from the Pico to your computer, that is detected as a USB drive.
 I could develop both in the computer or directly into the Pico.

 You can find the current stable version of the software in the [code.py](code.py) file.
 For using this with your own wheel you **will need to calibrate the values of the potentiometers**.
 Make use of the `calibrate_analog_input` function to find the maximum and minimum values.
 You need to change the code with this new values for having the wheel behave correctly.

-I'm planning to incorporate a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for smothing the wheel and lever output.
+I'm planning to incorporate a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for smoothing the wheel and lever output.

 Once the code is running in the Pico the wheel is already detected as an input device by the computer.
 You can install and run [Super TuxKart](https://supertuxkart.net/Main_Page), configure the Speed Wheel as input device, and have fun!